open-canada/UseR/index.md

 2021-09-04
 - A contribution is made to the [2021 International Methodology Symposium](https://www.statcan.gc.ca/eng/conferences/symposium2021/program) to describe the collaborative work that we've done by the R4GC community.
-Please join us on Friday 29th October 2021 at the Symposium for `Session 9A -- Making Official Statistics More Open` (13:00- 14:15) to learn  about "Development of R libraries for common tasks with open Canada data".
+- Please join us on Friday 29th October 2021 at the Symposium for `Session 9A -- Making Official Statistics More Open` (13:00- 14:15) to learn  about "Development of R libraries for common tasks with open Canada data".

 2021-06-25
-- We finished our [Season 2](learn2021.md) - The codes and video recordingss are available on [GCcollab](https://gccollab.ca/groups/profile/7855030/lunch-and-learn-data-science-with-r-friday-meet-ups).
+- We finished our [Season 2](learn2021.md) - The codes and video recordings are available on [GCcollab](https://gccollab.ca/groups/profile/7855030/lunch-and-learn-data-science-with-r-friday-meet-ups).
 - This portal goes now into the dormant state.
 Please visit [ GCCollab: R4GC Community](https://gccollab.ca/groups/profile/7391537/r4gc) for all information related to our future "Lunch and Learn" meet-ups and related knowledgebase.
-- The GC wiki page is created, which provides links to all discussion topics and resources: <https://wiki.gccollab.ca/UseR!>
+- The GC wiki page is created, which provides links to R4GC community discussion topics and resources: <https://wiki.gccollab.ca/UseR!>

 2021-05-10:
 - The Apps that we have developped are now also hosted at: <https://open-canada.github.io/Apps>!